LShen101/cse15l-lab-reports/lab-report-1-week-2.md

 ## Install Visual Studio Code
 - Download and Install VSCode
     - Go to [Visual Studio Code website](https://code.visualstudio.com/), download and install the appropriate version of VS Code (macOS vs. Windows x64 vs. Linux x64)
-        - On macOS, it should be a '.zip' file.
+        - On macOS, it should be a __.zip__ file.
 After unzipping it, the "Visual Studio Code" app will appear in the folder.
 - Open the VS Code app
     - The window should look like the images shown below, but color, theme, toolbar, etc. could be different due to personal settings.
     - *Since I have downloaded VScode before, the welcome page is not empty.
 It should be different when you first download it.*